-Ask the questions slowly to ensure the respondent understands what they are being asked.
+Ask the questions slowly to ensure the respondents understand what they are being asked.
 After you have asked a question, pause and give them time to think.
-If the respondent feels hurried or is not allowed to formulate their own opinion, they may respond with "I don't know" or give an inaccurate answer.
-If you feel the respondent is answering without thinking just to speed up the interview, say to the respondent, "There is no hurry.
-Your respondent is in a hurry to go somewhere or to perform some work, better would be to take an appointment from her for your next visit.
-However, your first preference should be to complete interview once you visit a woman for the first time or have started the interview.
+If the respondent feels hurried or is not allowed to formulate his/her own opinion, may respond with "I don't know" or give an inaccurate answer.
+If you feel the respondent is answering without thinking just to speed up the interview, say to the respondent, "There is no hurry".
+If your respondent is in a hurry to go somewhere or to perform some work, it is better you take an appointment from him/her for your next visit.
+However, your first preference should be to complete interview once you visit a respondent for the first time or have started the interview.